cardano-foundation/CIPs/CIP-0095/README.md

 ## Rationale: how does this CIP achieve its goals?

-The guiding principle for this design is to reduce the complexity for wallet providers to implement.
-This is motivated by the necessity for users to be able to interact with the age of Voltaire as soon as possible, keeping the wallet's ask small should reduce implementation time.
+The principle aim for this design is to reduce the complexity for wallet implementors.
+This is motivated by the necessity for users to be able to interact with the age of Voltaire promptly, by keeping the wallet's providers ask small we aim to reduce implementation time.

 This design aims to make the tracking of a user's governance state an optional endeavour for wallet providers.
-This is achieved by placing the responsibility on clients to track a user's governance (CIP-1694) state, i.e. if a wallet user is a DRep, what DRep a wallet holder has delegated to.
+This is achieved by placing the responsibility on clients to track a user's governance state, i.e. if a wallet user is a DRep, what DRep a wallet holder has delegated to, etc.

-Despite only defining the minimal set of endpoints required, we do not wish to discourage the creation of subsequent CIPs which may support a wider range of governance endpoints.
-Nor does this specification aim to discourage wallet providers from fully integrating CIP-1694 governance, side-stepping the necessity for clients (and this API).
+Despite only defining the minimal set of endpoints required, we do not wish to discourage the creation of subsequent CIPs with a wider range of governance functionality.
+Nor does this specification aim to discourage wallet providers from fully integrating CIP-1694 governance, side-stepping the necessity for this API and client applications.

 ### Why Web-based Stacks

 Web-based stacks, with wallet connectivity, are a familiar place for users to be able to interact with Cardano.
-These tools lower the technical bar to be able to engage with the ecosystem.
+These tools lower the technical bar to engage with the ecosystem.
 Thus we believe encouraging further adoption of this approach is beneficial.

 The primary alternative approach to this is wallet providers integrating this